NFL Hall of Fame

 He dominated with eight consecutive seasons of at least 1,000 receiving yards and 10 touchdowns, plus set the NFL single-season record with 143 catches in 2002.
 His contributions helped drive the Colts’ high-powered offense and were integral to their Super Bowl XLI victory.
 Harrison’s mastery of route running and hands, combined with extraordinary durability—catching a pass in his first 190 games—cemented his legacy as one of the greatest receivers ever.

-Harrison's Awards and Record:
+Harrison's Awards and Honors

 • Pro Football Hall of Fame inductee (Class of 2016)